duplisea/gslea/README.md

 different survey gear.

-There are also some broad climatirc, oceangraphic and atmospheric indices in the database (coded with EAR=0) such as the North Atlantic Osciallation.
+There are also some broad climatirc, oceangraphic and atmospheric indices in the database (coded with EAR=-1) such as the North Atlantic Osciallation.
+We have presently reserved EAR=0 for GSL scale indices even though there are none in the database yet.

 <img src="README_files/figure-markdown_strict/gslmap.plain-1.png" style="width:100.0%" />